 However when you blindly accept just any Tom, Dick or Harry into your network you put those connections at risk.
 You never know if that person will go behind your back to reach out to your people to sell them the latest vitamin or MLM scam.
-I’ve seen it happen where people allow these marketing/salespeople into their network and have no idea that this person reaches out to an important business contact and outright lies to them.
+I’ve seen it happen where people allow these marketing/salespeople into their network and have no idea.
+Then this person reaches out to an important business contact and outright lies to them.
 For example, “Hi Sir Richard Branson, Steve Harper suggested you might be really interested in this new investment opportunity I am representing.
 He said you would love to talk to me.”

 Queue that sound they used to play in cartoons when the bomb is falling from the sky and explodes.
 It did explode…all over your great connection.

 The damage is irreparable to both you and the relationship you once had with that important connection.
 And what’s worse, you may never know it happened.